 “The aim,” writes Just, “is to diversify college and professional newsrooms by making sure that students from low-income backgrounds have some of the same opportunities as their wealthier peers.”

-Which, sounds a whole lot better than this.Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+Which, sounds a whole lot better than this.Liz Cox Barrett is a writer at CJR.